Gelzinga/PCB_Projects_Garrett/Laser_tag_receiver/README.md

 Debugging Process
 1. Major challenge was fitting all of the components in the board.
 Several vias had to be used
 2. LT Spice schematic was used to verify appropriate attenuation of signals.
+3. Included hardware support for extra filters for more attenuation if needed.
+Pins were used that can be bypassed with header caps.